alykotb/My-projects/ReadMe.md

 This video - https://www.youtube.com/watch?v=hAvJN82ulg8 - explains how to upload your dataset file on your google drive and access it in Google Colab.

-Run the third notebook cell to read the dataset's file in Colab:
+Run the third notebook's cell to read the dataset's file in Colab:
 ```
 df = pd.DataFrame()
 path  = "/content/drive/MyDrive/u.data"